 The North Umpqua River, known for ample amounts of thrilling whitewater and mountain scenery, is an ideal place to hideaway from the world for a few days of fun with your family and friends.
-Spend two days splashing, paddling, and yelling with excitement on the river.
-Spend afternoons exploring waterfalls, swimming holes and hotsprings.
-Evenings are occupied with relaxing around a campfire in a riverside campsite or enjoying a gourmet meal with glass of wine at a local riverside lodge.
-On the North Umpqua River every part of the day has an exciting and relaxing activity for the members of your family or group.
+On this escape into the Cascade Mountains your group can enjoy two days of splashing, paddling, and yelling with excitement on the river.
+Our afternoon between the two river days is spent exploring waterfalls, swimming holes and possibly hot springs before returning to our overnight location for a night of relaxing by the campfire, playing cards, and enjoying a delicious dinner.

 Due to the permit system on the Umpqua River we only offer a limited number of trips every year so book early as we do book out the whole season.

 Trip at a glance

 Anyone looking to explore a hidden gem of Oregon and get in some great whitewater.

 Unlike many of our multi-day trips, this is a vehicle based trip, so our personal items for evenings and such don’t go down the river with us.
 Day one we typically go straight to the put-in and launch for the day.
 At the conclusion of day one the group will drive to the location we are spending the evening.
 Most drives are under 10 minutes.
 Usually some type of activity either hiking, swimming, or hot-springing will also happen post rafting in the afternoon.
 Day two the group will pack up and head for the second day section of river, about a 15 minute drive.
 After running the second day section it’s back to the vans and head towards home.